JhouLab/Pi5WebcamRecorder/README.md

     0V -----      -   -   -   -               -   -----   ---------------
                  50ms low period between bits     200ms

-Python code allows for 50ms of error in timing of binary bits.
-In practice, errors this large are rare if program is run as root (which allows program to elevate its own priority above most other processes on the Raspberry Pi).
+The sequence of events is as follows:

+1. 200ms high pulse
+2. 16 binary bits, with least significant bit first, where 50ms duration indicates "0" and 150ms duration indicates "1".
+Gap between pulses is 50ms
+3. 200ms low period
+4. Checksum parity bit: 50ms duration if ID had an even number of "1"s, 150ms duration if odd

 # KNOWN SHORTCOMINGS:

 1. The last frame of video may not record.
-This appears to be a bug in FFMPEG, which is used by OpenCV.
+This appears to be a bug in FFMPEG, which OpenCV uses.

-2. ImageJ/FIJI is a handy way to quickly view files on Windows, provided you install the FFMPEG plugin.
-But on the Raspberry Pi does not appear able to correctly use this plugin.
-   A cumbersome way to use is to decompress video using:
+2. ImageJ/FIJI is a handy way to quickly view files on Windows, but this does not appear to work on the Raspberry Pi, again due to issues with FFMPEG.
+A cumbersome workaround is to decompress video using:

          ffmpeg input.avi -c:v rawvideo output.avi